tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 I needed to see that Mom was OK.

-Relief surged out of in a single, shaky breath.
+Relief surged out of me in a single, shaky breath.

 She was kneeling on the narrow sidewalk, stunned, trembling, but intact.
 What was left of the man lay in front of her.